justaszie/Bikeshare-Analysis/Bikeshare_analysis.md

     - The most popular routes for members have a clear "round-trip" pattern.
 - There are no differences in number of different routes taken by different riders.

-# 6. Appendix A - SQL Queries
+# 6. Appendix A - SQL Queries for Analysis
 ## Ride Length Summary
 **Overall dataset**
 ```sql